 The University requires that every student complete a two course requirement in Philosophy—one an introductory courses and one a more focused, advanced course.
 The Department of Philosophy offers a number of exciting and challenging courses by which undergraduates can satisfy the University’s two-course requirement in philosophy.

 Many students will be intrigued or captivated by their first experience in philosophy.
 Unable to resist the tug of the big questions and taken with the rigor and elegance with which philosophers pursue them, these students will want to deepen their knowledge of the subject.
 The Philosophy Department offers interested students a number of opportunities to do so by going beyond the two courses the University requires: the major, honors major, and minor in philosophy, and the joint major in philosophy and theology.

 The Notre Dame philosophy major reflects both the Catholic tradition’s commitments to philosophy as a foundational discipline in the liberal arts and the department’s own commitments to excellence in its discipline.
 The department’s curriculum has managed to maintain this commitment to excellence while striking a balance between the rigors of current research and the breadth of topics of traditional humanistic inquiry; it offers students the opportunity to study the riches of traditional Catholic philosophy.

 Recent trends toward interdisciplinary studies allow majors to broaden the scope of their studies while still deepening their understanding of philosophy.
-Two interdisciplinary minors are offered in conjunction with the Department of Philosophy: the minors in Philosophy, Politics, and Economics, and Philosophy within the Catholic Tradition.
+Three interdisciplinary minors are offered in conjunction with the Department of Philosophy: the minors in Philosophy, Politics, and Economics, Philosophy, Religion and Literature, and Philosophy within the Catholic Tradition.
 Each minor provides excellent preparation for graduate work.